thomasebsmith/rhubarb-os/README.md

 allowing users to introspect and modify any program.

 ### Interprocess Communication
-Processes can still voluntarily share information via high-level IPC APIs.
+Processes can voluntarily share information via high-level IPC APIs.
 A process can configure its IPC API to accept communication from a specific process or from any process.
+Other processes must be identified using cryptographic certificates, which are validated using a certificate authority system similar to the internet's.

 IPCs are also low-overhead.
 They are designed to consume minimal CPU and memory.